python/devguide/developer-workflow/extension-modules.rst

    If ``Modules/foo/foomodule.c`` contains some Argument Clinic directives, the corresponding header file is written to ``Modules/foo/clinic/foomodule.c.h``.

+For simplicity, we assume that the extension module does not rely on external dependencies and is not a frozen module.
 The following code snippets illustrate the possible contents of the above files:

 .. code-block:: c